Mavritanec/Sketches/README.md

 006. Example macros and operating system definition
 007. Input/output to/from console (simulating a cat function without arguments)
 008. Counting number of elements in an array
+009. Filling array of any length (function realloc) and it's output